karuvally/luttappi/README.md

 # Luttappi

-Luttappi is a simple daemon to do CPU temperature plotting an analytics
+Luttappi is a simple daemon to do temperature plotting and analytics

 ## Introduction

+Luttappi leverages the power of Python, lm-sensors, scikit-learn and Pyplot to log data from system temperature sensors, plot the collected values and do machine learning.
+Luttappi uses a non-supervised algorithm called K-Means Clustering to cluster the logged values and thereby find where the system temperatures usually lie.

 ### Prerequisites